singerla/pptx-automizer/README.md

 This is how it works internally:

-- Load a root template to append slides to
+- Load a root template to append slides to it
 - (Probably) load root template again to modify slides
 - Load other templates
 - Append a loaded slide to (probably truncated) root template